Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: Introduction

 \section{Introduction}

-A {\em permutation group} on an infinite set $X$ is a subgroup of the group $\Sym(X) $ of permutations of $X$.
+{\it Background.} A {permutation group} on an infinite set $X$ is a subgroup of the group $\Sym(X) $ of permutations of $X$.
 Such a group is called \emph{oligomorphic} (Cameron~\cite{cameron_oligo}) if for each $n \in \omega$, the canonical action of $G$ on $X^n$ has only finitely many orbits.
 The \emph{closed} subgroups of $\Sym(X)$ are precisely the automorphism groups of structures with domain $X$.
 These are topological groups: a neighbourhood basis of $1$ is given by the pointwise stabilisers of finite sets.
 Oligomorphic closed subgroups $G$ of $\Sym(\omega)$ correspond exactly to automorphism groups of $\aleph_0$-categorical structures with domain $\omega$, structures of crucial importance in model theory.
 Concretely, we have $G= \Aut(M_G)$ where $M_G$ is the structure on $\omega$ that has an $n$-ary relation for each $n$-orbit of $G$.
-By a classical result~\cite{biinte}, two oligomorphic groups are topologically isomorphic if and only if the corresponding structures are bi-interpretable.
+Two oligomorphic groups are topologically isomorphic if and only if the corresponding structures are bi-interpretable (Coquand, see~\cite{biinte}).

 The close link between the topological study of oligomorphic groups and the model theory of $\aleph_0$-categorical structures will determine our perspective of oligomorphic groups in this paper.
-However, these groups have been studied from a wide variety of other perspectives.
+However, these groups have been studied from a wide variety of other angles.
 For instance, Cameron studied the possible growth of the number of orbits, both of $n$-element sets, and of $n$-tuples of pairwise distinct elements.
 This connects oligomorphic groups to the area of combinatorial enumeration.
-In theoretical computer science, they play a role in constraint satisfaction problems, in case the templates are infinite homogeneous structures~\cite{Bodirsky.Nesetril:06}.
+In theoretical computer science, they play a role in constraint satisfaction problems, when the templates are certain reducts of infinite homogeneous structures~\cite{Bodirsky.Nesetril:06}.

-We follow two interrelated directions.
-The \emph{first direction} studies, for the first time in generality, the groups $\Aut(G)$ of topological automorphisms of an oligomorphic group $G$, and its outer automorphism group $\Out(G)$.
-The group $\Aut(G)$ has a natural topology defined in~\ref{df:nbhd} that makes it a Polish group.
-This is due to \cite{Nies.Schlicht:nd}; also see~\cite[Section~6]{LogicBlog:23}.
+{\it Results.} We follow two interrelated directions.
+The \emph{first direction} studies, for the first time in generality, the groups $\Aut(G)$ of topological automorphisms of an oligomorphic closed subgroup $G$ of $\Sym(\omega)$, and its outer automorphism group $\Out(G)$.
+The group $\Aut(G)$ has a unique Polish topology, recalled in \ref{df:nbhd} below, that makes its action on $G$ continuous (\cite{Nies.Schlicht:nd}; also see~\cite[Section~6]{LogicBlog:23}).
+The notation $H \leq_c \Sym(\omega)$ indicates that $H$ is a closed subgroup of $\Sym(\omega)$.